aksommerville/eggsamples/rpg/README.md

 If you want to make something along the lines of Dragon Warrior or Pokemon, this is the place to start.

+Shelved 2024-01-14: What we have works more or less, and could be fleshed out without too much effort.
+But I'm bored of it already, want to move along.

 ## TODO

 - [x] Global resource store.
 We already have multiple of them, it's getting silly.